dansmyers/AI/4-Minimax/Notes/1-Adversarial_Search.md

 Observe that these scores are symmetric.
 A finishing state that's +1 for X is worth -1 for O, and vice-versa.

+Scores can be defined in whatever way is appropriate for the game.
+Some games don't have simple win-lose-draw outcomes, so fractional scores might be appropriate.
+Most simple games like tic-tac-toe are zero-sum, but this isn't a general requirement.

+## The minimax concept

 Suppose that I'm playing a game and it's my turn: I always want to choose the move that *maximizes* my score.
 I want to obtain a +1, or at least a 0 if +1 isn't possible. **From my perspective**, my opponent seeks the *minimum score*: they want to score -1, or 0 if that isn't possble.

-## The minimax concept

 The driving goal of the minimax algorithm comes from combining scoring with rationality.